John-shewa2/Yohannes_Shewakena.github.io/README.md

 # Yohannes Shewakena | Portfolio Website

 This is a personal portfolio website built with **HTML** and **CSS** to showcase my professional background, education, skills, interests, and contact information.
+This project is my first attempt at building a website.

 ## 📁 Project Structure